richgieg/AmorFatiOS/README.md

 ## Build

-I build the project on Ubuntu 22.04.
-To ensure you have what you need, run the
+I currently build the project on Ubuntu 22.04 running on WSL2 (on Windows), using GCC 11.4.0 and NASM 2.15.05.

-following:
+To ensure you have what you need, run the following:

 ```
 sudo apt install build-essential